 Some of the most famous foods eaten on this holiday include karanji (a Maharashtrian fried dumpling made of semolina), samosas (fried pastries with a savory filling), and pakoras (a patty made of fried vegetables such as onions, eggplant, and potatoes).

 Sweets are also an essential part of Diwali and are often shared between family and friends.
 The most popular ones are laddoos (a round sweet made of flour, butter, and sugar) and gulab jamun (a deep-fried sweet made mainly from milk solids).

-In this article, we will go over all the delicious treats you may encounter during Diwali in India and also tell you how to make them at home.
+In this article, we will go over all the delicious treats you may encounter during Diwali 2021 in India.

 Karanji, also known as gujiya, is a Maharashtrian fried dumpling that is deliciously crispy and sweet.
 The crispy outside of this dish is made of semolina or flour and is stuffed with a mixture of sweetened milk solids and dried fruits then fried until golden.
 Karanji are eaten across India during many different holidays but are especially common on Holi and Diwali.